 It means you need to know them inside out in order to be able to voice your opinion about them with confidence.
 But working from home means you don't get much support from the product owners.
 They don't provide opportunities to discuss, or Q&A sessions.
 All you normally get is a monthly affiliate newsletter and occasional greetings from their affiliate managers.

 In fact, you don't get much support from anyone if you don't have a mentor or a community to back you up.
-(If you don't - join an affiliate community where help and support are provided literally 24/7.)
+(If you don't - join an affiliate marketing community where help and support are provided literally 24/7.)

 The Disadvantages Of Affiliate Marketing